 ExpressLRS now supports direct PWM output from receivers that have been specifically designed for this mode.
 Any version-compatible TX firmware (e.g. 2.0.0 TX with 2.0.0 RX) works with PWM receivers-- only the RX firmware is specific to PWM.
 This documentation refers to only receivers with native PWM output, not receivers attached to external CRSF to PWM converters such as the CRServoF or Matek CRSF-PWM-C.

 Channel Mapping and Failsafe¶

-Failsafe values are set using this UI as well with values that can range 988us to 2012us.
-Failsafe is entered if the receiver is connected and a period of 1 second passes without a valid channels packet being received.
+Failsafe values are set using this UI as well with values that can range from 988us to 2012us.
+Failsafe is entered if the receiver is connected and 1 second passes without a valid channels packet being received.
 On startup, no pulses are generated until a transmitter connects, allowing ESC throttle calibration with the standard "raise the throttle before connecting" method.
 The default failsafe value is 1500us for all channels except Output 3, which defaults to 988us.